Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 indicate going out, and its food pattern may be different from staying at home.

+I convert the data frame from wide format to long format.

+I am interested in estimating and predicting my food pattern.
+For ease of implementation, I create a `food_class` variable, where I classify `food` into 3 categories: *home*, *canteen* (including *J2 Dining*, *Jester City Limits*, and *Kins Dining*), and *other*.

-Previous meal has impacts on the choice of next meal.
-On one hand, I may get bored with the previous meal (diminishing marginal return).
+Previous meals have impacts on the choice of next meal.
+On one hand, I may get bored with previous meals (diminishing marginal return).
 On the other hand, I may be reluctant or constrained to change meals.
 Therefore, I create a `days_since_last_meal` variable, measuring the difference in `date` between two meals with the same `food_class`.

-After all processes, I select useful columns and show the data:
+Here is the data after all processing:

 <table>
 <colgroup>